mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 Vinen planetoid was mined and hollowed-out by some of the first independent and free company Belters to operate within the Schaeffer belt.
 The habitat, developed by a combination of Belter and SWA resources, is independent of both SWA and corporate influence but cleaves, politically, towards the former more than the latter.

 The planetoid is a roughly squashed oval, almost melon-like in appearance.
 Its surface is peppered with solar panels and communications equipment, and its interior habitable space is a long, narrow tube, akin to that of Shoranan, but wider and not as lengthy.
 The habitation space is 500km in length, 286km wide and 200km deep.
-In the centre is The Lung, the vast greenhouse and parkland that provides Vinen with food and recreation.
+In the center is The Lung, the vast greenhouse and parkland that provides Vinen with food and recreation.
 Habitation and industry is mixed around The Lung, moving outwards and up the walls towards the domed ceiling where eight, squat, sun tubes provide daylight operating to a similar 12 hour nocturnal/diurnal cycle to Shoranan’s.

 The interior is navigated through the web-like transit system.
 Transit tunnels circumnavigate the living space and The Lung, with eight shorter branches linking The Lung to the outer perimeter.
 Like Shoranan, the system carries both domestic and freight traffic in a high-speed MAGLEV pod system that is fast and efficient in its operation.
 The lateral transit tubes divide Vinen into eight distinct districts, each of which mixes domestic living areas with places of work.
 Two spaceports are set opposite each other and heavy industry focuses around these huge docks rather than being arranged in units as is the Shoranan practice.